 Why should I do a first look?

 So.
 Many.
 Reasons!
 Let me preface this by saying that I don’t require my brides to do a first look.
 It’s no secret I love one, but if the desire of my bride’s heart is that traditional first look when coming down the aisle, then that’s totally up to her!
-However, it’s my job as a photographer to educate and empower my clients to know and understand why a first look is beneficial!
+I typically have one bride a year who does not do a first look.
+About half of my couples start their wedding planning process with no first look in mind.
+Then they change their minds after learning all the facts!
+It’s my job as a photographer to educate and empower my clients to know and understand why a first look is beneficial!

 Your wedding day is more relaxed and you actually get to spend your day with your soon-to-be spouse!
 When you choose a first look, the portrait time is generally able to be done with more variety and less complaints.
 Let’s face it, nobody wants to spend forever taking pictures when they’re ready to go eat, drink, and dance!
 The bridal party especially loves a first look.
 You can even get more variety on bridal party portraits because you’re less rushed.

-You’ll get to your reception faster and your guests are more likely to stick around for more of the festivities, and even on to the send off.
+You’ll get to your reception faster and your guests are more likely to stick around for more of the festivities.
+They’ll even be more likely to stay through the send off or end!
 Couples who don’t do a first look generally need to allow 90 minutes from ceremony end time to reception introduction time to capture all the pictures you deserve.
-The longer guests are left waiting for the newlyweds to be introduced, the less likely they are to stick around as long.
-Couples who do a first look generally either take about 30 minutes to themselves for sunset portraits in that stunning golden hour light, or sneak away during the reception for these.
+The longer guests are left waiting for the newlyweds to be introduced, the less likely they are to stick around.
+Couples who do a first look generally take about 30 minutes to themselves for sunset portraits in that stunning golden hour light.
+Others sneak away during the reception for these.
 This makes for TWO sets of time for portraits of the two of you, resulting in more photos!
 Which leads me to…

 Ultimately you get to decide what’s best for you!
 Can a wedding day be shot beautifully without a first look?
 Of course!
 But now you know all my favorite reasons to do one so you can make that decision knowing your options 🙂